 If a patient’s dental pulp becomes infected, Dr. Robert H. Watson may recommend a root canal in Charlotte, North Carolina.
 The dental pulp is the soft area in the center of a tooth where the veins, nerves, and connective tissues are located.
 When performing root canal therapy, our dentist will remove the infected or diseased pulp from the tooth, clean the tooth thoroughly, and seal the tooth.
-If you notice any of the following symptoms, root canal therapy may be needed:

 - Severe toothache